j-jalving/statamic-autograph/README.md

 ## Creating a template

 By default, the addon looks for `antlers.html` template files in the `resources/views/autograph` folder (though this path can be changed in the config).
-You can do everything on your template that you can do in any other Antlers view, but on top of that a `autograph` variable is passed in containing all data for the selected user.
+You can do everything in your template that you can do in any other Antlers view, but on top of that an `autograph` variable is avaiable containing all data for the selected user.

 ## Publishables